PDomit/serial-access-EEPROM-memory-M93C46-management-system/README.md

 # serial-access-EEPROM-memory-management-system

 ## 📌Overview
-This project is a C language code file for STM32 board.
-The file contains functions which enables managing serial EEPROM memory chip M93C46 with MICROWIRE™ standard connected to a board.
+This repository is a C language code file for STM32 board.
+EEPROM_M93C46.c file contains functions which enables managing serial EEPROM memory chip M93C46 with MICROWIRE™ standard connected to a board.
 A memory chip is managed by special codes sending to the STM32 board from a PC via serial termianl (eg. PuTTy).
 There is also the necessary configuration of USART.
 It is possible to manage more than one memory chip.
+The file will work with Nucleo F334R8 board, or any board with similar peripherials.

 ## Why it is useful ?
 It can be used for managing any single memory chip.
 Thanks to this you can for eg. read content from a desoldered memory chip.